AlloSphere-Research-Group/allolib/readme.md

 - stereo window
 - fullscreen with specific monitor
 - connect omnirender

-BIG TODO

-- remove apr dependency, implement socket, make osc work with new socket and stl thread
-- replace portaudio with rtaudio
+- remove apr dependency (using oscpack's minial socket?

 DEPENDENCIES

 - GLFW3
 - GLEW
-- PORTAUDIO
 - APR

 NOTE

-- for visual studio cmake with version 3.8 (latest) is recommended for setting the working directory via cmake script. otherwise, user will have to set it manually at `project -> properties -> debugging -> working directory`. setting it to $(OutDir) will do it correctly.
+For visual studio, cmake with version 3.8 (latest) is recommended.
+It has a feature for setting the working directory within cmake script.
+Otherwise, user will have to set it manually at

+`project -> properties -> debugging -> working directory`

+setting it to $(OutDir) will do it correctly.